-So often, business travelers use all their energy preparing for a trip but forget about the most important priority: Returning safely.
+So often, business travelers use all of their energy preparing for a trip but forget about the most important priority: Returning safely.
 While no one likes to think in terms of “what if,” traveling to any unfamiliar city poses some danger.
 Below are some safety tips:

 While packing bags goes hand in hand with business travel, unfortunately, so does packing on the pounds.
 For this reason, it’s important to stick to a reasonable diet and exercise regimen.
 When business owners get sick, their companies suffer, too.

 Here are some tips for staying strong and healthy on the road: